rokudev/automated-channel-testing/README.md

    c.
 Sideload the sample channel (**channel.zip**) included in the **roku-auotmated-channel-testing/sample** directory.

    d.
+In line 2 of the sample WebDriver client application (**roku-auotmated-channel-testing-master/sample/script/main.py**), change the IP address of the **web_driver** variable to the IP address of your Roku device.

+   e.
 Run the sample Web driver client application:

-        python <path>/roku-automated-channel-testing-develop/sample/script/main.py
+        python <path>/roku-automated-channel-testing-master/sample/script/main.py

 9. Configure and test the Roku Robot Framework Library following these steps:

    a.
-Install the dependencies listed in the **/roku-automated-channel-testing-develop/RobotLibrary/requirements.txt** file:
+Install the dependencies listed in the **/roku-automated-channel-testing-master/RobotLibrary/requirements.txt** file:

         python -m pip install -r requirements.txt

    b.
-Sideload the sample Robot framework test  (**channel.zip**) included in the **roku-auotmated-channel-testing/RobotLibrary** directory.
+Sideload the sample Robot framework test  (**channel.zip**) included in the **roku-auotmated-channel-master/RobotLibrary** directory.

    c.
 Run the sample basic Robot test case (test cases must be run from the **RobotLibrary** folder to be completed successfully):

        cd RobotLibrary
        python -m robot.run --outputdir Results Tests/Basic_tests.robot

-   > When running the tests and samples, you can provide the IP address and WebDriver server path as variables in the console as demonstrated in the following example:
+   > When running the tests and samples, you can provide the Roku device IP address and WebDriver server path as variables in the console as demonstrated in the following example:

        python -m robot.run --outputdir Results --variable ip_address:192.168.1.94 --variable server_path:D:/projects/go/webDriver/src/main.exe  Tests/Basic_tests.robot